I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winspool/nf-winspool-findfirstprinterchangenotification.md

 <p>For a list of the types of notifications an application can request, and for a list of the types of information that can be used to describe an event, see the Windows SDK documentation's description of <b>FindFirstPrinterChangeNotification</b>.
 Types of events for which an application might request notification include adding or deleting a print job or form.
 Types of information an application might request include job or form parameters.</p>

 <p>If the print provider does not request polling (that is, it does not set PRINTER_NOTIFY_STATUS_POLL in <i>pfdwStatus</i>), it must notify the spooler when events identified by <i>pfwFlags</i> occur.
-The print provider must supply the types of information identified by <i>pPrinterNotifyOptions</i>, by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff559739">PartialReplyPrinterChangeNotification</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff561959">ReplyPrinterChangeNotification</a>.</p>
+The print provider must supply the types of information identified by <i>pPrinterNotifyOptions</i>, by calling <a href="..\winsplp\nf-winsplp-partialreplyprinterchangenotification.md">PartialReplyPrinterChangeNotification</a> or <a href="..\winsplp\nf-winsplp-replyprinterchangenotification.md">ReplyPrinterChangeNotification</a>.</p>

 <p>If the provider does request polling (that is, it sets PRINTER_NOTIFY_STATUS_POLL), it should not call <b>ReplyPrinterChangeNotification</b>.
 Instead, the spooler signals the application at regular intervals.</p>

-<p>Both polled and nonpolled print provider must return the current state of all requested information types whenever its <a href="https://msdn.microsoft.com/library/windows/hardware/ff561930">RefreshPrinterChangeNotification</a> function is called.</p>

-<p>For additional information, see <a href="NULL">Supporting Printer Change Notifications</a>.</p>

-<p>When the spooler calls a print provider's <b>FindFirstPrinterChangeNotification</b> function, <i>fdwFlags</i> identifies the printer events for which notification is being requested.
-Additionally, <i>pPrinterNotifyOptions</i> identifies the types of information that the print provider should send to the spooler when one of the specified events occurs.</p>

-<p>For a list of the types of notifications an application can request, and for a list of the types of information that can be used to describe an event, see the Windows SDK documentation's description of <b>FindFirstPrinterChangeNotification</b>.
-Types of events for which an application might request notification include adding or deleting a print job or form.
-Types of information an application might request include job or form parameters.</p>

-<p>If the print provider does not request polling (that is, it does not set PRINTER_NOTIFY_STATUS_POLL in <i>pfdwStatus</i>), it must notify the spooler when events identified by <i>pfwFlags</i> occur.
-The print provider must supply the types of information identified by <i>pPrinterNotifyOptions</i>, by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff559739">PartialReplyPrinterChangeNotification</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff561959">ReplyPrinterChangeNotification</a>.</p>

-<p>If the provider does request polling (that is, it sets PRINTER_NOTIFY_STATUS_POLL), it should not call <b>ReplyPrinterChangeNotification</b>.
-Instead, the spooler signals the application at regular intervals.</p>

-<p>Both polled and nonpolled print provider must return the current state of all requested information types whenever its <a href="https://msdn.microsoft.com/library/windows/hardware/ff561930">RefreshPrinterChangeNotification</a> function is called.</p>
+<p>Both polled and nonpolled print provider must return the current state of all requested information types whenever its <a href="print.refreshprinterchangenotification">RefreshPrinterChangeNotification</a> function is called.</p>

 <p>For additional information, see <a href="NULL">Supporting Printer Change Notifications</a>.</p>